Washington D.C. Temple: The site

 The temple is part of a 57-acre (23 ha) site along the Capital Beltway, purchased by the church in 1962.
-The 4,220 acres of property changed hands multiple times, and the site's long history has been described by the Deseret News as being "as American as the capital city itself".
-The land was inhabited off and on by Native Americans, then the land was owned by a series of European monarchs, beginning with King James I (of England), by Charles I, to Cecilius Calvert, to Charles Calvert, until it was given to Colonel William Joseph, and the property became known as "Joseph's Park", after the owner.
+The 4,220 acre property changed hands multiple times, and the site's long history has been described by the Deseret News as being "as American as the capital city itself".
+The land was inhabited periodically by Native Americans, before passing through the ownership by a series of European monarchs, beginning with King James I (of England), by Charles I, to Cecilius Calvert, to Charles Calvert, until it was given to Colonel William Joseph, upon which the property became known as "Joseph's Park", the owner.

-Parts of the land were sold off, and the remaining 3,182 acres was purchased by Daniel Carroll.
+Parts of the land were sold off, and the remaining 3,182 acres were purchased by Daniel Carroll.
 Carroll's nephew John (who was the first Catholic bishop in the United States, and a delegate to the Constitutional Convention in 1787), built a chapel below the hill.
-The property later passed to Daniel Carroll's grandson, who built a home a mile from the current temple site.
+The property later passed to Daniel Carroll's grandson, who built a home approximately 1 mile from the current temple site.
 He renamed the property "the Highlands", and wore out the land growing tobacco on it.
 Civil War troops briefly occupied the land, although no battles occurred on the site.
-The edge of the property was never subjected to clear-cutting, so the old-growth forest remained in that area.
+The edge of the property was never clear-cut, so the old-growth forest remained in that area.
 The property eventually passed to Clarence Moore, who later died on the Titanic.
 His widow sold the estate, and after that the site passed between various companies and investors.

-In September 1962, plans were underway to transform the site into a shopping center, with a supermarket, high-rises, and townhomes.
+In September 1962, plans were underway to transform the site into a shopping center with a supermarket, high-rises, and townhomes.
 However, during negotiations for the temple site, a personal connection developed between church representatives and the Jewish owners of the property, including David Bazelon.
-The owners, who were supportive of the Zionist movement, discarded a competing offer, and sold the land to the church at a discount, motivated by shared respect for religious history, temple building, and the sacred purpose of the temple.
+The owners, who supported the Zionist movement, discarded a competing offer and sold the land to the church at a discount, because of their shared respect for religious history, temple building, and the sacred purpose of the temple.